citizenspress/georginacox.ca/content/project/hagfish/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Hagfish"
+title: "Cardiovascular function in response to environmental anoxia"
-summary: "The vast majority of vertebrate hearts can survive only minutes when cut off from oxygen."
+summary: "The vast majority of vertebrates can survive only minutes when cut off from oxygen, but some have physiological and biochemical adaptations that allow long term survival in anoxic environments."
 authors: [admin]
 tags: []
 categories: []